openstack/manila/doc/source/user/create-and-manage-shares.rst

     A ``delete`` (deletion) lock on a share would prevent deletion and other actions on a share that are similar to deletion.
-Similar actions include moving a share to the recycle bin for deferred deletion (``soft deletion``) or removing a share from the Shared File Systems service (``unmanage``).
+Similar actions include moving a share to the recycle bin (``soft deletion``) or removing a share from the Shared File Systems service (``unmanage``).